sascha-pst/bullish_on_sharks/README.md

 # Shark Attacks: A Global Exploratory Analysis

 An exploratory analysis of shark attack incidents recorded worldwide, examining how encounters vary across geography, activity, and time.
-This project moves past the tabloid framing of shark attacks to ask where and how risk actually concentrates — and where the data itself falls short.

 ## Research Question

 How have shark attack patterns shifted across geography, activity, and time, and what factors are most associated with fatal outcomes?

 ## Datasets

-- global_shark_attacks.csv
+- `global_shark_attacks.csv` — sourced from the Global Shark Attack File (GSAF).

 ### Fields